LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 }
 ```

-Since it derives from `IObservable<T>`, you can call `Subscribe` on an `IConnectableObservable<T>`, but it won't call `Subscribe` on the underlying source when you do that.
+Since it derives from `IObservable<T>`, you can call `Subscribe` on an `IConnectableObservable<T>`, but the implementation returned by `Multicast` won't call `Subscribe` on the underlying source when you do that.
 It only calls `Subscribe` on the underlying source when you call `Connect`.
 So that we can see this in action, let's define a source that prints out a message each time `Subscribe` is called:

 ```cs
 IObservable<int> src = Observable.Create<int>(obs =>